tsutof/tiny_yolov2_onnx_cam/docs/microservices_demo.md

 $ ./scripts/compose-down.sh
 ```

-## docker-compose with the runtime option support
+## How to Install docker-compose with the runtime Option Support
+The versions of docker-compose can be installed with apt install on L4T, don't support the **runtime** option, but you need the option support to run L4T based docker containers.
+Here is an example to install the recent versions of docker-compose which supports the runtime option.

+If you already have pip installed with apt in your Jetson.
+Remove it.
 ```
+$ sudo apt remove python3-pip
 ```

 *[Return to README](../README.md)*